 This hotel is a no-brainer, the cost is only $103 a night.
 Get ready to explore the mysteries of Salem while you stay in a lovely ghost-free place.

 Get your room here and don’t wait any longer, Salem awaits you!

 Check out How to Book a Flight Without a Credit Card.

-Plus, earn rewards while you travel with Fusion Cash and never run out of money!
+Plus, earn rewards while you travel with Swagbucks and never run out of money!

 Part 2 – Salem’s Tours

 We already have a whole article about the best tours in Salem on ViaTravelers.com.
 However, it worths mentioning a few of them for you to have an idea about them!

 These daylight walks will tell you the dark past of Salem as you visit the city’s most famous places.

 They is a full-coverage of the Salem’s dark history at daytime, which is specially great if you travel with children or simply because you are a scary person.